compose/transporter/adaptor/mysql/README.md

 ### Limitations

-_Note that per the Postgresql adaptor this probably isn't very performant at copying huge databases as there is no bulk option yet._
+- Note that per the Postgresql adaptor this probably isn't very performant at copying huge databases as there is no bulk option yet.
+- Has only been developed and tested using MySQL as the sink and source.
+Unsure how it will function when combined with other adaptors.

 ---